Microsoft Office 365 Sucks: Let Me Count The Ways

 – In OneDrive, if you want to share a document or folder and only allow viewing access (and not editing access), you’ve got to go through some byzantine hoops.

 – In Sharepoint/OneDrive, you can’t change the file extension of a document!
-WTF is this stupidity?!
+WTF?!

 – In Outlook in a browser, when you are composing an email, you can triple-click to select the entire paragraph.
 To unselect the paragraph, you should be able to single click on the paragraph, but you have to move off of the paragraph and click.

 – OMFG, I just (8-25-22) did battle with Excel 365.
 It has so many user interface weirdnesses, I gave up editing on Excel and copy-pasted it into Google Sheets.
 I got what I wanted done in seconds instead of guessing what insanity Excel was trying to do.
 Peeves include: if there is an email address in a cell, a single-click anywhere in the cell (not just on the text) jumps you to sending an email, and you can’t disable this functionality; maybe making this double-click functionality would be appreciated but OMFG not a singleclick!
 Sort doesn’t sort if the data is broken up by a blank row (which I can understand, I guess), but you can’t fix that by selecting all the cells you want to sort by.
 Sort doesn’t always expand selection correctly (maybe user error?
 I gave up on researching and moved to Google Sheets!)

 – Outlook on my Pixel 5 Android phone locks up often (0-3 times a day, average 1), I’ve got to kill it and restart.
 This is by far the crashiest app I have used in years.